superbrobenji/TerraVim/readme.md

 TerraVim is a Neovim dotfile setup created to get you up and running as quickly as possible with kitty terminal and tmux

 # NB!!
-IT IS NOT IN WORKING CONDITION YEAT AND IN PROGRESS
+IT IS NOT IN WORKING CONDITION YET AND IN PROGRESS

 ## Installation Steps
 - run sh -c "$(curl -fsSL https://raw.githubusercontent.com/superbrobenji/TerraVim/main/install.sh)"